-- Replace the all upper case words SERVER, SHARE, USER and PASSWORD in both, the filename and in the contents below with their respective values. - Take care to also adjust the paths in WorkingDirectory and ExecStart according to your installation. - For each WND mount point distinguished by a SERVER SHARE pair: - Replace the all upper case words SERVER, SHARE, USER and PASSWORD in both, the filename and in the contents below with their respective values. - Place one copy of a file with the content from below under /etc/systemd/system/owncloudwnd-listen-SERVER-SHARE.service - To do so, enter following command and replace <name> with owncloud-wnd-listen-SERVER-SHARE:
+- Replace the all upper case words SERVER, SHARE, USER and PASSWORD in both, the filename and in the contents below with their respective values. - Take care to also adjust the paths in WorkingDirectory and ExecStart according to your installation. - For each WND mount point distinguished by a SERVER SHARE pair: - Replace the all upper case words SERVER, SHARE, USER and PASSWORD in both, the filename and in the contents below with their respective values. - Place one copy of a file with the content from below under /etc/system/owncloudwnd-listen-SERVER-SHARE.service sudo systemctl edit <name>.service sudo systemctl daemon-reload

+To do so, enter following command and replace <name> with owncloud-wnd-listen-SERVER-SHARE: